-Use of lower thirds is becoming increasingly common in independent video uploaded to streaming video hosting sites as well.
+The use of lower thirds is becoming increasingly common in an independent video uploaded to streaming video hosting sites as well.
 Modern non-linear editing methods make this fairly easy and straightforward, and simple templates exist from a number of sources to help broadcasters with the task.

 What is Lower Thirds?